Love at first sight: a romantic reality or absurdly amorous?

 Love at first sight: A romantic reality?

-According to a recent EliteSingles survey of 2700 Americans, 66% believe in love at first sight.
+According to a recent EliteSingles survey based on anonymous user data from 2700 Americans, 66% believe in love at first sight.
 Surprisingly, the poll found 72% of men believe in it!
 Syracuse University professor Dr. Stephanie Ortigue did some research on this topic, discovering that the intense power of love can be felt after just 0.2 seconds following visual contact with someone.
 This feeling is created when twelve areas of your brain work together to release euphoria inducing chemicals (such as dopamine, oxytocin, adrenaline) and subsequently produce the feeling of love at first sight.
 Chemically speaking, it is certainly possible.

 Those who have experienced love know that it is like nothing else; an enamoring emotion that preoccupies your brain utterly and completely.
 Love at first sight then, is when this overwhelming force hits you in the split second of establishing eye contact with someone for the first time.
 And while it’s easy to be cynical, Aaron Ben-Zeév suggests on PsychologyToday that ‘Love at first sight is not merely sexual attraction.
 It is an intense form of romantic love that has a good chance of developing into profound intense love.’
 This seems to be an apt summary of the situation – the initial power of emotion and passion of feeling deemed ‘love at first sight’ is perhaps not love itself but the initiator of the forthcoming love.
 Either way, any individual who can induce that type of powerful emotion from you is worth getting to know.